schar/comp-sem/exercises/week4.md

 free to exploit `fmap`, `pure`, and `<*>`)!

-**Exercise: give `do` notation-style derivations for *a relative of mine dies* and *if a relative of mine dies I'll inherit a house*.
-Again, for the latter two, make sure you don't scope anything out of the island.
+**Exercise: give `do` notation-style derivations for *a relative of mine dies* and *if a relative of mine dies I'll inherit a house*, using `List` rather than `[]`.
+Again, for the conditional, make sure you don't scope anything out of the island.
 I've provided a `List`-y definition for *a relative* to get you started.
 Use GHCi to check that the results are as expected.**

 ``` {.haskell}